corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Updated: Planetary Modifier Enhancements at 2.4.0
     * Updated: Primitive Conquest Enhancements at 2.0.0
     * Updated: Manifesti 'Personal Autonomy for Munitions' Demand Fix at 3.0.0
+* 3.0.1 Mark compatibility for Stellaris 3.1.2
+    * Updated: Retain Leaders from Integrated Subjects at 2.0.1
+    * Updated: "Agrarian" Idyll for Lithoids at 2.0.1